 By raising awareness about the importance of heart health, women can be empowered to take charge of their heart health.
 Our own WakeMed Heart & Vascular physician, Dr. Bhavani Balaravi, weighs in on some of the simple changes women can make to love their hearts – starting with prevention.

 Loving your heart starts with prevention.
 Did you know that a woman’s risk for heart disease nearly DOUBLES after menopause?

-Both Dr. Amery and Dr. Balaravi stress the importance of making lifestyle changes to improve your health – well before the onset of menopause.
+Dr. Balaravi stresses the importance of making lifestyle changes to improve your health – well before the onset of menopause.
 You can begin by maintaining a normal weight, exercising regularly, and eating a healthy, balanced diet.

 Leading a healthy lifestyle may prevent many common heart risk factors from ever occurring.
 Women need to take note of their own personal risk factors, and take steps towards improvement because left alone – one risk factor can have a domino effect, leading to an increased chance of heart disease.

 Common risk factors for heart disease in women include: